zzz0906/LeetCode/README.md

 But this is not the standard solution.
 We must use Morris traversal.

 And I thnik the std use morris traverse like the general inorder traversal. record a first and second node.
 When we find an anominal point. we ensure it.
 And find the most higher node in the tree.
 I do not know why this is correct.
 But it works.

+## 101. Symmetric Tree

+It's a easy question.
+We only need to determine whether the left tree and right tree is the same tree.

+I recently find use one line in the dfs like return dfs() && dfs () is really convenient.

+Oh it need symmetric.
+Not the same tree.
+Therefore the left shall be the right and the right shall be the left.

+Yes accept.
+It's easy.